clallavena/standalone_prometheus/promWansible/README.md

 **node-playbook.yml**: is a playbook ansible that install and configure node explorer on hosts that you want.

+**config-check.yml**: is a playbook ansible that check if the actual configuration of prometheus is matching the template.
+If not, changed it for matching the template.
+Then reload the configuration without stoping the service.

 **check.yml**: is a playbook ansible that you should launch first.
 It allowed you to check and install the correct packages for your installation (ansible, epel for yum etc...)